sudoforge/archer/README.md

 If you find that something is not working for you, or that one or more of the above goals is not being met, please [open an issue][3].

-## ARCHER IS IN PROGRESS
+## ARCHER IS UNDERGOING A MAJOR REWRITE

-Please avoid forking, or using the playbook(s) within this repository until this message is removed.
+See the develop branch.

 [0]: https://www.ansible.com "Ansible"
 [1]: https://www.archlinux.org "Arch Linux"